Energy in Angola: Oil in the Angolan economy

 Angola's economy was profoundly affected by the sharp drop in oil prices in 2014 and in 2020.
 This is even though new skyscrapers, appeared in Luanda; offices, shopping centres and apartment buildings proliferated in a "mini-golden age" as leading economist Alves da Rocha called it, from 2003-2008.
 Yet "probably three quarters" of the population of Luanda live in "tumbledown slums".
 Two thirds of the 16.5 million people in Angola live on less than $2 a day, according to the World Bank, and the oil industry employs less than one percent of the workforce.

 Foreigners, including Chinese construction companies and several hundred thousand Chinese workers, and as many or more Portuguese and Brazilian trade and finance consultants and managers.
 Oil companies set up shop in Angola.

-Oil spills in Angola
+Oil spills

 Angola fined Chevron Texaco $2m for causing environmental damage in 2002 to fisheries caused by obsolete tubes at the Cabinda oilfield.
 Chevron promised to spend $108 m replacing the pipes.
 The company pumps almost three-quarters of Angola's oil, and also reduced crude production about 12%, after a pipeline leak.